sbielmann/uae4arm-rpi/gameshell/Readme.txt

 You will find a couple of example UAE configuration files in this directory.
-For the free games Alco Copter on A500, Monsters of Terror and Barbarian Plus on A1200 and Time Gal on CD32.
-Also the commercial games Hybris and Turrican2.
+For the free games Alco Copter on A500, Monsters of Terror and Barbarian Plus on A1200 and Time Gal or Giana Sisters SE on CD32.
+Also the commercial games Hybris and Turrican2 with customized extra controls .

 The examples use ROM files and ROM key from Amiga Forever.
 You may as well take your own ROM files, e.g. made with TransROM, in that case no ROM key